CodingLawyersClub/getting-started/README.md

 cd template-backend
 ```

-Again, inside of `tempalte-backend` in iTerm, lets open the repo with:
+Again, inside of `template-backend` in iTerm, lets open the repo with:

 ```
 code .